udayvunnam/xng-breadcrumb/docs/where-to-define-breadcrumbs.md

-# Where to define breadcrumbs, if Routes path have same Route specificity
+# Where to define breadcrumbs, if Routes path have same route specificity

 - For the same route path, you can define breadcrumbs either on _parent_ or _any descendant with empty path_.
 - If both are defined, the children take the precedence.